Week 03 | Context-Aware Computing

-For the last two weeks we have been exploring in general some different ways that humans interact with technology (and each other).
-Today we try to go deeper into understanding this topic of Embodied Interaction that has been approached from many directions by different people.
+For the last two weeks we have been exploring in general some different ways that humans have interacted with technology (and each other).
+Today we expand from Tangible Interaction into the space around us.

 Mark Weiser called his ideas Ubiquitous Computing in 1988 in the form of computational, networked devices embedded to our surroundings and everyday objects in three different sizes: tabs, pads and boards.